Candidates

 Career Growth Opportunities

 The tech sales sector is ripe with career growth opportunities.
-With an expected job growth rate of 6% to 10% between 2018 and 2028, there are numerous paths for advancement.
 Common career paths include roles like Account Executive, Sales Manager, and Sales Director, each offering unique challenges and rewards.
 The job outlook for these positions is promising.

 Tech sales professionals can also transition into consultancy or advisory roles by demonstrating deep product knowledge and a strong track record as a tech salesperson.
 The high-pressure nature of tech salespeople prepares individuals for rigorous challenges, promoting personal and professional growth.
 If you want to get into tech sales, these skills will be invaluable for other tech sales professionals.